chef/automate/components/automate-chef-io/content/docs/workflow_install.md

     ```

 4. Copy the SSH public key from the `/hab/svc/automate-workflow-server/var/etc/builder_key.pub` file that was made during the enterprise creation step on the Automate server to the `/home/workflow/.ssh/authorized_keys` file on the new VM.
-5. Confirm the hostname and IP addresses of the Chef Automate server and the Chef servers in `/etc/hosts`
+5. Confirm the hostname and IP addresses of the Chef Automate server and the Chef Infra Servers in `/etc/hosts`

     For example, `/etc/hosts` would contain lines like: